 Now, let’s take a look at the newer wearable, to see what are the differences on appearance, heart rate monitor, new features, battery life, etc…

-The band seems to have no change in size, and replaceable band reminds to the recently version of Alta/Alta HR, with many options for user, depending on his style, regarding to the band color (black, plum, blue, coffee, teal, blush pink), materials (silicone, leather).
+The band seems to have no change in size, and replaceable band reminds to the recent version of Alta/Alta HR, with many options for user, depending on his style, regarding to the band color (black, plum, blue, coffee, teal, blush pink), materials (silicone, leather).

 Heart Rate monitor.

 So, what are the things that make Charge 2 becomes more attractive?
-The first is Relax application, which will “provide personalized deep breathing session, that can help you find moments of calm throughout your day” as being introduced by Fitbit in only 2 versions of Blaze and Charge 2; the second, Charge 2 supports more sport activities, but the price of two mostly to be the same.
+The first is Relax application, which will “provide personalized deep breathing session, that can help you find moments of calm throughout your day” as being introduced by Fitbit in only 2 versions of Blaze and Charge 2; the second, Charge 2 supports more sport activities, but the price of two is mostly the same.

 Charge 2 has rechargeable battery with life span up to 5 or 6 days, depend on how you use it, and whether GPS is turned on or not.

-With the equivalent price, there is no reason to make a choice of Charge 2 (compared to Charge HR), due to the remaining features, but including some more extras, and a very fashionable design.
+With the equivalent price, there is no reason to make a choice of Charge 2 (compared to Charge HR), due to the remaining features, but including some more extras, and very fashionable design.